THE YACHT

 Cooling and heating.

 The fridge and freezer are cooled by a 0,5 hp compressor, working on the service battery bank either when the main engine is running or when shore power is connected.
 A 6500 kcal diesel driven Webasto cabin heater with air channels to the saloon, cabins and heads keeps it warm below decks whenever we deviate to higher latitudes.
+However, the ducts connected to the heater now need to be replaced.

 Ventilation